flatironinstitute/sciware/20_Documentation/main.md

    https://emcee.readthedocs.io/en/stable/tutorials/quickstart/

-how to string together many functions in a package to solve a problem
+How to string together many functions in a package to solve a problem

 - Fully worked (and working!) examples
   - Ideally cover the full gamut of what people would want to do with your tool